kubernetes-hy/kubernetes-hy.github.io/data/index.md

   <img src="./img/kubernetes-cncf.png" alt="kubernetes logo" />
 </div>

-_The next course iteration will start at the 2nd half of year 2024.
+_The next course iteration will start in the 2nd half of the year 2024.
 Stay tuned!_

 This course is an introductory course to Kubernetes with K3s and GKE.
 In this course, you will develop software with a microservice architecture that utilizes Kubernetes to serve software that scales and deploys automatically.
 And learn how to manage it all.